-If you’re approaching retirement and living in a home you’ve owned for a while, it could be your biggest asset.
+If you’re approaching retirement and at least part-own your home, it could be your biggest asset.

-Equity release allows individuals aged 55 and over to release money from the property they live in without having to make any monthly repayments.
+Equity release allows individuals or couples aged 55 and over to release money from the property they live in without having to make any monthly repayments.

 You can opt to do this with a tax-free lump sum or smaller cash injections to top up your retirement income.

 According to the Equity Release Council, equity release can play a crucial role in retirement funding, with flexibility and safeguards built into plans.